Can You Get a CPS Case Closed Fast?

 The officer will likely contact you within 72 hours of getting the complaint.

 The investigation may include background checks.
-They could interview the parents, the child or children, and others who are familiar with the situation.
+The investigators also interview the parents, the child or children, and others familiar with the situation.
 CPS also conducts evaluations and safety and risk assessments.

 What Constitutes Abuse or Neglect

 State laws define what constitutes abuse or neglect.
-Generally speaking, any physical, mental, or sexual abuse during the child's life will be subject to an investigation by CPS.
+Generally, any physical, mental, or sexual abuse during the child's life will be subject to a child protection investigation.
 States, in assessing child abuse cases, often look at the following elements:

 - There was an act or omission (failure to act) that resulted in a risk of harm to the health and welfare of the child;